 As a former collegiate player and statistician, Justin leverages his knowledge in both areas to create basketball analytics; as well as identify the statistical and mathematical properties of mainstream advanced analytics to identify areas of improvement, uncover misunderstood quantities, and establish rationale for using the analytics in question.
 While never serving as a member of a Front Office staff, Justin had worked with four NBA Front Offices over the previous 5 years in the areas of spatio-temporal analysis, analytic evaluation, and analytic development.
 Also during this time, Justin has worked with two NCAA teams between 2014 and 2016 on developing metrics for understanding player movement and rotation quality in games.

-Despite this, Justin encourages you to keep an eye out at some of the important conferences for sports analytics: Note: Reference of these conferences are strictly of the opinion of Justin Jacobs; not any of his employer.
+Justin encourages you to keep an eye out at some of the important conferences for sports analytics: Note: Reference of these conferences are strictly of the opinion of Justin Jacobs; not any of his present or previous employers.

 - Sloan Sports Analytics Conference.